 Absolutely not!
 Hemp Seed Oil is very different...

-To boil it all down: Hemp Seed Oil is highly nutritious resource made from the hemp seed, and Hemp Oil is a cannabis based medicine extracted from the (female) flower.
+To boil it all down: Hemp Seed Oil is a highly nutritious resource made from the hemp seed, and Hemp Oil is a cannabis-based medicine extracted from the (female) flower.

 We want the hemp industry in Australia to thrive - not just for the people but also for the planet.
 The last thing we want to say is that you should always check labels and ask questions about what you’re buying.

 It's important to know that Hemp Seed Oil and hemp oil have different benefits.
 Although hemp seed oil is highly beneficial, it cannot be used as medicine.
 You can also be confident that Hemp Seed products will not get you high.